 As an aside, easy access to reliable, complete, and up-to-date information is vital for any approval process to have value.
 Traditionally approvers are asked to provide the required acknowledgement on the basis of offline, and often incomplete or outdated information.
 This is no substitute for having all of the supporting information in a single system.

-Mitigating payment risk and gaining control quickly and effectively
+Mitigating payment system risk and gaining control quickly and effectively

 “Baton’s Core-Payments® solution is able to consume all payment obligations from the firm’s various disparate systems and provide users with the ability to configure rules or preferences at a counterparty, product or currency level in real time”